Making it, not faking it. Being open about my disability in a Magic Circle law firm.

 My experience has been that talking to my colleagues and HR about my hearing impairment has really helped me understand better what support I need and has given me the confidence to do my job despite some of the challenges.

-When I first applied to the firm, I had done a lot of reading about it and had studied law for four years but I had never worked as a lawyer.
+When I first applied to Slaughter and May, I had done a lot of reading about them and had studied law for four years but I had never worked as a lawyer.
 I didn’t know what it was like to walk into a meeting room with forty people round a table.
 I didn’t know how much time I would spend on the telephone or how much socialising would be part of my working life.
 It has taken me a number of years to learn what it’s like to be a lawyer in practice and as technology and clients’ needs develop, I don’t think I’ll ever stop learning what being a lawyer means.
 I’ve kept constant communication lines with colleagues to get the support that makes my job easier and to avoid struggling unnecessarily.
 This means both having regular meetings with HR to discuss whether there is any additional support I need and also mentioning to my fellow lawyers that it’s easier for me if we do it this way.
 I can honestly say that in my four years at the firm, I’ve never experienced a negative reaction.

 All in all, it’s perfectly ok to say in an interview: this is my disability and this is how it impacts my life now.
 I think I’ll need support with this but it will be important to have good communication at the beginning so I can work with you to get the support I need to do the job to the best of my ability.
 If it’s something you want to talk about later in the process or once you start, that is ok too but you need to be aware that some support can’t be provided instantly as there are processes to follow.
 It often makes it easier to have the conversation in advance so that you can put your best foot forward on day 1.